HMPNK/HANNO/README.md

 mamba activate HANNO

+pip install pandas
+#library needed for "bedDB_to_gtf_gff.py" the new bedDB to NCBI refSeq-like gff/gtf converter

 ## TACO is not compatible with the environment create its own:
 mamba create -n TACO -c conda-forge -c bioconda taco